What is Cracked Tooth Syndrome? Symptoms, Causes, and Treatment for Better Oral Health

 Have you ever experienced a sharp pain in your teeth that seems to come and go without warning?
 You may have cracked tooth syndrome (CTS).

 CTS is a condition where the tooth’s outer surface is cracked, but the crack does not extend through the entire tooth.
-It can be caused by trauma or too much pressure on a single tooth, such as clenching or grinding of the teeth.
+It can be caused by trauma or too much pressure on a single tooth, such as clenching or grinding the teeth.

 What is Cracked Tooth Syndrome?

-Types of a cracked tooth
+Types of a Cracked Tooth

 There are five main types of cracked teeth: